wawiesel/olm/README.md

 . venv/bin/activate
 which python
 ```

 If you get an error about missing `virtualenv`, you may need to run this
 `pip install virtualenv`.

 ### Install requirements

-Enable the virtual environment, then run this command to install dependencies.
+After enabling the virtual environment, run this command to install dependencies.

 ```
 pip install -r requirements-dev.txt
 ```

-Regenerate the requirements file like this.
+NOTE: if you need to regenerate the requirements file after adding dependencies.
 ```
 pip freeze | grep -v '^\-e'>requirements-dev.txt
 ```

-### Local install for testing
+### Enable a local install for testing

+This command will enable any changes you make to instantly propagate to the executable
+you can run just with `olm`.

 ```
 pip install --editable .